Account Types

 - If you are not approved, we will provide a reason and close the GitHub issue.

-- If you are approved, you can now create your account and then move on to Part 2 below
+- If you are approved, you can now put in the Approval URL and then move on to Part 2 below

 - Note: you should leave the GitHub issue open.